Relaxation (psychology): Mental

-Meditation has long been practiced around the world. relatively recently in North America.
+Meditation has long been practiced around the world, but has only become commonplace relatively recently in North America.
 Studies suggest that in addition to reducing physiological and psychological stresses placed on a body, people who practice meditation have fewer doctor visits for physical or psychological illnesses.

 Hypnosis relaxation therapy has recently become another technique used among healthcare professionals to promote relaxation.
 When performed correctly, it puts a person into a state of deep relaxation and high vulnerability to suggestions made by the hypnotist.
 In addition to relaxation, hypnosis therapy is used to treat a variety of conditions.
 Hypnosis is promoted by the Mayo Clinic for conditions such as smoking addiction, pain, obesity, chemotherapy reaction, asthma, and allergies.

 Many relaxation techniques, including physical ones, involve sustaining a passive simple focus.

 Therapeutic

 Relaxation techniques used in therapy by a certified counselor or therapist could include any of the previous techniques discussed.
 Professionals in the fields of psychology or counseling can administer a variety of these techniques.
 If they feel it is appropriate they may prescribe medication to assist the patient with relaxation.
 Although a number of these techniques are simple and can be performed on one's own time, patients may receive better results if they are guided by a professional who is very familiar with the techniques.

+A common example of this guided imagery.
+Guided imagery includes focusing on a positive mental image or scene.
+It may also be known as visualization or guided meditation.
+One could either visualize peaceful or pleasant; it all depends on personal preference.
+Medical News Today indicates that guided imagery relieves pain, alleviates stress, reduces anxiety, decreases depressive symptoms, and improves sleep quality.
+This is commonly practiced at hospitals with the guidance needed, but there is also a way to do this at home.
+Multiple videos or audio are out there to help guide when lacking a guide.
+For example, the National Health Service (NHS) provides information about guided imagery and links audio with someone guiding the process.
+Additionally, they recommend doing the exercises anywhere from 15-30 minutes, practicing in an uninterrupted setting, and that for the first two weeks, practice it twice a day until you and your mind master it.